smucclaw/docassemble-l4/README.md

 file as a string.
 The scasp_source file contents are expected to use our LPDAT implementation in s(CASP).

-that function will return the content of a docassemble interview that should function on a server with this module and scasp installed, such as the [l4-docassemble server](https://github.com/smucclaw/l4-docassemble).
+That function will return the content of a docassemble interview that should function on a server with this module and scasp installed, such as the [l4-docassemble server](https://github.com/smucclaw/l4-docassemble).

-It also includes a specialized version of the docassemble-datatypes generic questions, called l4.yml, which is included automatically in interviews created with `generate_interview`.
+You can also access that functionality in a friendlier interface by running the docassemble.l4:intgen.yml interview.